ansible/molecule/docs/getting-started.rst

 * The :ref:`driver` provider.
 Molecule uses `Docker`_ by default.
 Molecule uses the driver to delegate the task of creating instances.
-There are many providers such as :ref:`ec2-driver`, :ref:`gce-driver` and :ref:`linode-driver`.
+There are many providers such as :ref:`ec2-driver`, :ref:`gce-driver`.
 Under the hood, it's all Ansible modules.

 * The :ref:`linters` provider.
 Molecule uses :std:doc:`Yamllint
   <yamllint:index>` by default to ensure that best practices are encouraged